emmetio/emmet-docs/src/documents/actions/select-item/index.html.md

 ---
 Action is similar to [“Go to Edit Point”](/actions/go-to-edit-point/), but selects important code parts.

 In HTML, these are tag name, full attribute and attribute value.
-For class attribute, it also selects distinct classes.
+For class attribute it also selects distinct classes.

 <textarea class="movie-def">
 |&lt;section&gt;